TheForwardDev/doc/en/components/form-builder.md

 <a name="casting"></a>
 ### Type Cast

 The method `cast()` is used to cast form values to a specific type.
-Since fields work with primitive types by default:
+Since fields work with primitive types by default.

 ```php
 cast(DataCasterContract $cast)